drepetto/chiplotle/chiplotle/documentation/chapters/tutorial/index.rst

 plotter, including its drawing area.
 Now it's time to plot!

 Let's pick up a pen.
 In HPGL, the command to pick up a pen is ``SP``, which stands for "select pen".
-To learn what parameters you need to pass to a command, look it up in the "HPGL Classes" section of the Chiplotle documentation.
+To learn what parameters you need to pass to a command, look it up in the "Chiplotle-HPGL" section of the Chiplotle API documentation.
 Many commands take one or more parameters; if a command takes parameters you put them inside a set of ``()`` after the command name. ``SP`` takes a pen number, and we want to select pen number one, so our command is ``SP(1)``.
 To pass the command to the plotter, you use ``plotter.write( )``.
 So::